How safe are you around electricity?

 2. Read the Instructions

-It’s simple, but most of us never read the instructions before we start using an appliance.
+It’s simple, but most of us never read the instructions before using an appliance.

 Most appliances are simple, but some have special handling requirements.
 You need to read the instructions to discover any cleaning instructions or maintenance actions you should carry out.
 They may also contain troubleshooting guides or potential faults to be aware of.

-If you are following the instructions but have any problems you should stop using the appliance.
+If you follow the instructions but have problems, you should stop using the appliance.
 Contact a qualified electrician in Elsternwick to have it checked it out immediately.

 3. Look After Your Unused Cables

-Just because they aren’t in use doesn’t mean you should stop treating electrical cables with care.
-Even when not in use you should store your cables to prevent damage.
+Just because electrical cables aren’t in use doesn’t mean you should stop treating them with care.
+You should store your cables even when not in use to prevent damage.

 4. Allow Space for Air Circulation

-No matter how efficient an electrical device, it will always create heat when in use.
+No matter how efficient an electrical device is, it will always create heat.
 Unless you have good air circulation around your appliances, they are at risk of overheating and shorting out.
-This can make them a major fire hazard and shortens their lifespan.
+This can make them a major fire hazard and shorten their lifespan.

-Larger appliances like cookers and driers often have exhaust fans.
-As well as overheating, fan failure can allow dangerous gasses to build up.
-Regularly check them for dirt and debris and call an electrician if you notice they are not working.
+Larger appliances like cookers and dryers often have exhaust fans.
+Fan failure can allow dangerous gases to build up, in addition to overheating.
+Regularly check them for dirt and debris, and call an electrician if you notice they are not working.

 5. Respect Your Outlets

-If they are at ground level, it is easy to accidentally knock outlets.
+It is easy to accidentally knock outlets if they are at ground level.
 So always check them before you use them.
 Make sure that they do not feel warm and that the faceplate is secure and undamaged.
-If you feel heat coming from an outlet, do not use it and get it checked out by a qualified electrician as soon as possible.
+If you feel heat coming from an outlet, do not use it; get it checked out by a qualified electrician as soon as possible.

 6. Don’t Mix Water and Electricity